Admission

 1. A completed application.
 Apply online.

-2. A non-refundable $65 application fee.
+2. A non-refundable application fee.

-6. A professional resume.
+6. A professional resume

-Applicants for the MA, SYC, or Cross-Endorsement Programs
+Applicants to MA, SYC, or Cross-Endorsement Programs

 Students seeking admission must complete and submit the following online: